-There is a lot of research going on into what causes cancer pain, as well as how to prevent and treat it.
+Researchers are interested in what causes cancer pain, as well as how to cope and treat it.

 Why we need research